open-bot/open-bot/doc/rules.md

 ensure:
   value: "{{comment.actor.login}}" # a value (see interpolation)
   matching: ab?c # matches this regexp
+  notMatching: ab?c # doesn't match this regexp
-  equals: abc # is equal to
+  equals: abc # is equal to (interpolation possible)
+  notEquals: abc # is not equal to (interpolation possible)
+  range: "< 10, 15 - 20" # is in this range (see range)
 ```

 Matches if the condition is true.